 • WiFi Framework - wclWiFiFrameworkD.bpl.

-Open Install Packages dialog (Component->Install Packages), click Add... button, navigate to the runtime package folder and select the desired runtime package.
+Open thw Install Packages dialog (Component->Install Packages), click the Add... button, navigate to the runtime package folder, and select the desired runtime package.

 Add paths